GerritCodeReview/docker-gerrit/README.md

 pushes images to the dockerhub instead.

 Notes:
-* in the default (--load) target only the current system architecture image is pushed to the local registry
+* in the `--load` target only the current system architecture image is pushed to the local registry
-* almalinux images is additionally tagged as the default release image.
+* almalinux image is additionally tagged as the default release image.

 ## Using persistent volumes